 For LED fixtures with RGBW, RGBA or WW/CW attributes, the colour picker will also control the White/Amber channels.
-In versions previous to Titan v9 the White/Amber elements were not controlled by the colour picker.
+In versions previous to Titan v9 the White/Amber elements were not controlled by the colour picker and had to be set independently.